The route of the Lidl Deutschland Tour 2026

 Experience the Lidl Deutschland Tour 2026 in Schwäbisch Hall – where cycling meets art.

-Heilbronn - Finish Fourth Stage and ADAC Cycling Tour
+Heilbronn - Finish 4.
+Stage and ADAC Cycling Tour

 Heilbronn is a city in transition.
 With around 130,000 residents, it is located in the north of Baden-Württemberg, directly on the River Neckar.
 Short distances, urban life and a high quality of life characterize this open-minded, multicultural city where people from more than 140 nations live together.